repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/all_in_one.rst

 4. Repository Ceremony

-    It will require the CLI :ref:`guide/repository-service-tuf-cli/index:Installation`.
+    It will require the :ref:`guide/repository-service-tuf-cli/index:Repository Service for TUF CLI`.

     Once you have the service running is required to do the :ref:`guide/repository-service-tuf-cli/index:Ceremony (``ceremony\`\`)`.